mtlynch/mtlynch.io/_posts/2018-12-11-upwork-scammer.md

 ---
-title: What a Bumbling Scammer Reveals about Upwork
+title: What I Learned About Upwork from a  Bumbling Scammer
 layout: single
 author_profile: true
 read_time: true